Chidiebere00/html5-boilerplate/README.md

 like CSS, JavaScript, and images.
 Babel is a transpiler for JavaScript that has the ability to turn ES6 or ES7 into code that can run on your browsers and devices.

+**LICENSE.txt:**
+Text file which converys the terms under which the repository is distributed.